SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-legacy.md

 Use one of the following Sumo Logic Collector options:

 1. To collect logs directly from the Nginx machine, configure an [Installed Collector](/docs/send-data/Installed-Collectors).
-2. If you are using a service like Fluentd, or you would like to upload your logs manually, [Create a Hosted Collector](/docs/send-data/Hosted-Collectors#Create_a_Hosted_Collector).
+2. If you're using a service like Fluentd, or you would like to upload your logs manually, [Create a Hosted Collector](/docs/send-data/Hosted-Collectors#Create_a_Hosted_Collector).

 #### Step 3.
 Configure a Source